 MIT faculty, staff, and students who work with minors must complete a background check every 4 years.

-- Day programs that are: (1) less than three days in duration (consecutive or in total), and (2) at least two adults are always present with each group of minors.
+- Day programs that are: (1) less than three days in duration (consecutive or in total), and (2) where at least two adults are always present with each group of minors.
 This exception applies only for MIT faculty, staff, and students.

 - Programs where parents and/or guardians attend with the participating minors